alaakson/minitalk_final/README.md

 ./server to get PID

-./client (the PID) and message in quotationsmarks "Insert text here"
+./client (the PID) and message in quotation marks "Insert text here"